Mohak-bit/Cryptonite-writeups/Keygenme-writeup.md

 We need to figure out what key_part_dynamic1_trial to get the flag.
 I went throught the code and found out that the check_key function takes the hexdigest of the sha256 hash of b"FREEMAN" and then selects a certain character by an indexing to a certain point on that string.

-Then I simply found out the hexdigest of the sha256 hashes of b"FREEMAN" and got the characters in the given indices.
+Then I simply used a for loop and found out the hexdigest of the sha256 hashes of b"FREEMAN",got the characters in the given indices and printed the final key.

 ```
 import hashlib